camel-tooling/camel-dap-client-vscode/README.md

   - Command Palette.
 It requires a valid Camel file opened in current editor.
   - Contextual menu in File explorer.
 It is visible to all `*.xml`, `*.java`, `*.yaml` and `*.yml`.
   - Codelens at the top of a Camel file (the heuristic for the codelens is checking that there is a `from` and a `to` or a `log` on `java`, `xml` and `yaml` files).
+- Command `Run Camel application with JBang`.
+  - It requires a valid Camel file defined in Yaml DSL (`.yaml|.yml`) opened in editor.
 - Configuration snippets for Camel debugger launch configuration
 - Configuration snippets to launch Camel application ready to accept a Camel debugger connection using JBang, Maven with Camel maven plugin or Quarkus Devs